All planning checklists

 Finalize guest list and confirm availability

-Consider avoiding May Week (mid-June) and Matriculation Week (early October) due to increased student activity and accommodation demand around the University of Cambridge.
+Avoid May Week in mid-June and Matriculation Week in early October - student crowds and accommodation demand spike around the University of Cambridge.

 Easy·Medium impact